The Clear Edge

 • Hybrid model: A combination of the above

-Write it down specifically.
-“I generate revenue by delivering [service] to [client count] clients at $[price] each for [time] hours per client.”
+Write it down specifically: “I generate revenue by delivering [service] to [client count] clients at $[price] each for [time] hours per client.”

-“I generate revenue by delivering 1:1 coaching to 19 clients at $2,470 monthly each.
-Each client requires 3 hours weekly (12 hours monthly).
-Total: 228 hours monthly delivery for $46,930 monthly revenue.”
+Example – Coach model: “I generate revenue by delivering 1:1 coaching to 19 clients at $2,470 monthly each.
+Each client requires 3 hours weekly (12 hours monthly), for a total of 228 delivery hours a month and $46,930 in monthly revenue.”

-Pull real numbers from the last 30 days:
+Calculate unit economics — Pull real numbers from the last 30 days:

 - Revenue per client: $__